 While working at McGraw-Hill Education, she was honored by HFI as CUA of the Month in July of 2005 for her efforts in establishing a grass-roots user experience initiative.
 She is a member of the User Experience Professionals Association (formerly the Usability Professionals' Association), and was treasurer of the New York City chapter of the UPA for five years.

-Currently, Mary is the Global Director of Training Evolution, Certification, & Strategic Advisor for Human Factors International (HFI).
-She oversees the course materials as well as the certification exams for Certified Usability Analysts (CUA) and Certified User Experience Analysts (CXA).
-As an instructor, she trains participants to strategically implement user-centered designs for their organizations, helping them to institutionalize usability by creating Web sites and applications that are intuitive, compelling, and customer focused.
+Previously, Mary was the Global Director of Training Evolution, Certification, & Strategic Advisor for Human Factors International (HFI).
+She oversaw the course materials as well as the certification exams for Certified Usability Analysts (CUA) and Certified User Experience Analysts (CXA).
+As an instructor, she trained participants to strategically implement user-centered designs for their organizations, helping them to institutionalize usability by creating Web sites and applications that are intuitive, compelling, and customer focused.

 HFI Booth at the UXPA 2016 Conference